nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_documentreference.md

   </tr>
 </table>

-Who/what authenticated the document is not required by GP Connect
+Who/what authenticated the document is not required by GP Connect.

 <h3 style="color:#ED1951;"> relatesTo </h3>